 About Dakota Dave Hull

-Hailed by everyone from Dave Van Ronk to Doc Watson, from the Washington Post to Downbeat, Dakota Dave Hull’s guitar style spans a wide musical geography to create an infectious, uniquely personal blend of jazz, ragtime, folk, blues, Western swing, and vintage pop.
+Hailed by everyone from Dave Van Ronk to Doc Watson, from the Washington Post to Downbeat to fRoots, Dakota Dave Hull’s guitar style spans a wide musical geography to create an infectious, uniquely personal blend of jazz, ragtime, folk, blues, Western swing, and vintage pop.
 Dakota Dave is a restlessly curious, adventurous traveler along the broad highway of America’s music.
 In his playing the masters speak, but in a vocabulary that is Dave’s alone: alternatively mirthful and moving, always melodic.

 A gifted composer as well as a strikingly original interpreter of older tunes, Dave calls what he does “classic American guitar.”
 Folk legend Van Ronk called Dave “one of the best guitarists in the world.”